 The Academy of Court Appointed Masters (ACAM) began at the Special Master National Conference, co-sponsored by the William Mitchell College of Law and the National Arbitration Forum in October 2004.
 The primary goals of this historic gathering were to discuss and promote special master work and to create a national association of judicial adjuncts.
 The faculty included Ken Feinberg, Francis McGovern, Judge Michael Davis, Brad Jesson, and Martin Quinn.

-The Academy currently focuses on expanding the effective use of masters through several programs:
+The Academy currently focuses on expanding the effective use of masters.

 The Academy has held productive annual meetings each year of its existence.
-Meetings are usually held during the early spring months, typically in warmer climates.
-The 2015 Annual Meeting will be held in Amelia Island, Florida.
-These annual meetings include a CLE program and an opportunity for members to network.
+Meetings are usually held during the early spring months, typically in warmer climates. network.
 Keynote speakers provide new and insightful ideas.